mangalkundu/futurenft-marketplace/README.md

 ---

-## 📁 Repository Structure

-This repository contains only the files I personally redesigned.
-The full Laravel project (controllers, models, vendor files, .env) is not included for security and copyright reasons.

----

 ## 🙏 Acknowledgments

 - This project started from a purchased Laravel template
 - All design choices, color schemes, and layout modifications are my own work
+- This repository contains only the files I personally redesigned.
+The full Laravel project (controllers, models, vendor files, .env) is not included for security and copyright reasons.